Rules & Regulations

 • Tenant organizations, regularly using a building or area owned by the University of Maine, are authorized to display a purchased color-coded permit to park in the designated areas.

-• Vendors, contractor personnel and servicing organizations must register their vehicles for parking authorization in established parking lots or other locations.
+• Vendors, contractor personnel, and servicing organizations must register their vehicles for parking authorization in established parking lots or other locations.
 Fees will be charged for vendor parking permits, which must be displayed for parking purposes.

-D. General Rules:
+D. General Rules

-• All Resident Student lots are restricted at all times to resident permitted vehicles only.
+• All Resident Student lots are restricted at all times to resident-permitted vehicles only.

 • Any vehicle, illegally parked will be prima facie evidence that it has been parked by the person in whose name the permit is assigned, and/or by the registered owner recorded at the Department of Motor Vehicles.

-• The speed limit, unless otherwise posted, is twenty five (25) miles per hour and fifteen (15) miles per hour through University Park, conditions permitting.
+• The speed limit, unless otherwise posted, is twenty-five (25) miles per hour and fifteen (15) miles per hour through University Park, conditions permitting.

-• Motor vehicles may not be left on University-owned/controlled property for any extended period of time during vacations, or for an academic field trip, athletic trip (athletes and spectators), or other University related business trip, without prior permission and instructions from the Parking and Transportation Services Office.
+• Motor vehicles may not be left on University-owned/controlled property for any extended period of time during vacations, or for an academic field trip, athletic trip (athletes and spectators), or other University related business trip, without prior permission and instructions from the Parking & Transportation Services Office.

 • Motor vehicles using any parking area must be registered (State and University), in operating condition at all times, and in compliance with these Rules.

-• Any person using any parking area will cooperate during periods of snow removal, or when the parking area has been closed for an authorized event, by moving his/her vehicle promptly when requested by University staff.
+• Any person using any parking area will cooperate during periods of snow removal, or when the parking area has been closed for an authorized event, by moving their vehicle promptly when requested by University staff.

 • Prior to having a motorcade on campus, a permit must be obtained through the UMaine Police Department.